angular/angular/packages/compiler/design/separate_compilation.md

 ### Angular 5

-Angular 5 uses `.metadata.json` files to store information that is directly inferred form the `.ts` files and include value information that is not included in the `.d.ts` file produced by TypeScript.
+Angular 5 uses `.metadata.json` files to store information that is directly inferred from the `.ts` files and include value information that is not included in the `.d.ts` file produced by TypeScript.
 Because only exports for types are included in `.d.ts` files and might not include the exports necessary for values, the metadata includes export clauses from the `.ts` file.

-When a module is flattened into a FESM (Flat EcmaScript Module), a flat metadata file is also produced which is the metadata for all symbols exported from the module index.
+When a module is flattened into a FESM (Flat ECMAScript Module), a flat metadata file is also produced which is the metadata for all symbols exported from the module index.
 The metadata represents what the `.metadata.json` file would look like if all the symbols were declared in the index instead of